2025 Xi'an Grand Prix

 The 2025 Xi'an Grand Prix (officially the 2025 Du Xiaoman Xi'an Grand Prix) was a professional snooker tournament that took place from 7 to 13 October 2025 at the Qujiang Sports Complex in Xi'an, China.
 Qualifying took place from 1 to 3 September at the Leicester Arena in Leicester, England.
 The second consecutive edition of the tournament since its inaugural staging in 2024, it was the sixth ranking event of the 2025–26 snooker season, following the 2025 British Open and preceding the 2025 Northern Ireland Open.
 It was broadcast by local channels in China and elsewhere in Asia; by TNT Sports and Discovery+ in the United Kingdom and Ireland; by Eurosport, Discovery+, and HBO Max in mainland Europe; and by WST Play in all other territories.
 The winner received £177,000 from a total prize fund of £850,000.

-Kyren Wilson was the defending champion, having defeated Judd Trump 10–8 in the 2024 final, but he lost 0–5 to Shaun Murphy in the fourth round.
+Kyren Wilson was the defending champion, having defeated Judd Trump 10–8 in the 2024 final, but he lost 0–5 to Shaun Murphy in the last 16.
 Mark Williams defeated Murphy 10–3 in the final to win his 27th ranking title.
-Aged 50 years and 206 days, he became the oldest winner of a ranking event, surpassing Ray Reardon, who had been 50 years and 14 days old when he won the 1982 Players Professional Tournament.
-Williams also became the first player to win professional titles in his teens, 20s, 30s, 40s, and 50s.
+Aged 50 years and 206 days, he became the oldest winner of a ranking event, surpassing Ray Reardon, who had been 50 years and 14 days old when he won the 1982 Professional Players Tournament.
+Williams became the first player to win professional titles in his teens, 20s, 30s, 40s, and 50s.

 The tournament produced 118 century breaks, 25 during the qualifying round in Leicester and 93 at the main stage in Xi'an.
 Three maximum breaks were made at the event.
-During the Leicester qualifiers, Zhou Yuelong made the third maximum of his professional career in his 52 win over Julien Leclercq.
-During the held-over qualifiers in Xi'an, Trump made the ninth maximum of his career in his 52 win over Ng On-yee.
-In the second round, Aaron Hill made the second maximum of his career in his 52 win over Huang Jiahao.
+During the Leicester qualifiers, Zhou Yuelong made the third maximum of his professional career in his 5–2 win over Julien Leclercq.
+During the held-over qualifiers in Xi'an, Trump made the ninth maximum of his career in his 5–2 win over Ng On-yee.
+In the second round, Aaron Hill made the second maximum of his career in his 5–2 win over Huang Jiahao.
 These maximums were respectively the 8th, 12th, and 13th of the season and the 225th, 229th, and 230th in professional snooker history.
-Trump and Hill both made their maximums on 7 October, marking the fifth time in the sport's history that multiple 147s were made on the same day.
+Trump and Hill both made their maximums on 7 October, marking the fifth occasion that multiple 147s were made on the same day.
+Ronnie O'Sullivan played his 1,000th match at a ranking event during the held-over qualifiers.

 Overview

-The inaugural 2024 edition of the Xi'an Grand Prix was won by Kyren Wilson, who defeated Judd Trump 10–8 in the final.
+The Xi'an Grand Prix is a professional ranking snooker tournament held in Xi'an, China.
 The 2025 edition—the second staging of the tournament—took place from 7 to 13 October at the Qujiang Sports Complex in Xi'an.
 Qualifying took place from 1 to 3 September at the Leicester Arena in Leicester, England.
 The tournament was the sixth ranking event of the 2025–26 snooker season, following the 2025 British Open and preceding the 2025 Northern Ireland Open.
+Kyren Wilson was the defending champion, having defeated Judd Trump 10–8 in the final of the inaugural 2024 edition.